genavarov/lama/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Litecoin in Unix.
+Some notes on how to build Lamacoin in Unix.

 Note
 ---------------------